Pathwise-random trees and models of second-order arithmetic: Introduction

+By Theorem \ref{G6z9r7C93e} applied to the van Lambalgen decomposition of a real: \begin{coro} The van Lambalgen array of any weakly 2-random real has infinite deficiency. \end{coro} Theorem \ref{G6z9r7C93e} implies a result by \citet{deniscarlsch21} about reals that are random relative to $\emptyset'$, known as {\em 2-random reals}: no 2-random computes a perfect pathwise-random tree.

-Another interpretation of Theorem \ref{G6z9r7C93e} is as a strong version of \eqref{dz8cUP5Ndv}, which concerns the trees produced by computable branching processes.
+Theorem \ref{G6z9r7C93e} can also be viewed as a strong version of \eqref{dz8cUP5Ndv}, regarding trees produced by computable branching processes.
 Algorithmically random trees may be identified with their real codes, which are \ml random.
-Although the halting problem computes proper pathwise-random trees, if we dismiss the Turing-hard random reals as a pathology, ``properly random'' reals or trees do not compute pathwise-random trees.
+Although the halting problem computes perfect pathwise-random trees, ``properly random'' reals or trees, already from the level of weak 2-randomness, do not compute perfect pathwise-random trees.

-Turing reductions, in the form of partial computable functionals, are effective measure transformations, see \citep{Porter6, Bienvenu.Porter:12}.
-In particular, if the Turing upward closure of a class of reals is $\mu$-null, where $\mu$ is the uniform measure, the class is null with respect to every computable measure.
-Hence we get the following, where `computable space of trees' means a computable set of pruned trees, which we view as representations of closed sets of $\twome$, with a computable topology:\footnote{Computable topological and measure spaces is a rather standard notion, see \citep{Gacs.Hoyrup:11}.} \begin{coro} If $\FF$ is a computable space of trees, for every computable measure $\nu$ on $\FF$ the class of proper pruned pathwise-random members of $\FF$ is $\nu$-null. \end{coro}